xinyangqi/506-group-12-project-/README.md

  - group_project_1.Rmd (Corresponding Rmarkdown file.)
  - group_project_1.html (Corresponding HTML file.
 Have to be downloaded for previewing.)

- **Tingwei Lin**:
+ **Ting-Wei Lin**:
- - GP.Rmd (The first version of Rmd file, contains R solutions using packages **data.table** and **splines**.
+ - group_project_tingwei (The first version of R file, contains R solutions using packages **data.table** and **splines**.
 Contains data cleaning, variable selection based on OLS outcomes and an OLS model keeping the main variables of interest.)
- - GP.html (Corresponding HTML file.
+ - group_project.html (Corresponding HTML file.
 Have to be downloaded for previewing.)

 ## Collaboration